-To help you understand how strange it really is, here are 8 facts about the Aussie Outback that may potentially blow your mind!
+To help you understand how interesting it really is, here are 8 fun facts about the Aussie Outback that may potentially blow your mind:

 1. Uluru is taller than the Eiffel Tower

 Can you believe it!
 I’m not sure if this is a fact that a lot of people know, but I was absolutely shocked when I found this out during my time with SEIT Outback Australia.

 The Eiffel tower, the famous Parisian man-made structure, stands at 324 metres off the ground.
 But, Uluru ⏤ this total natural wonder ⏤ soars higher than the Statue of Liberty, the Great Pyramid and of course, the ginormous Eiffel Tower, at 348 metres.